catppuccin/kde/README.md

 ### Install all flavors
 1. `cd catppuccin-kde`
 2. `find . -type f -name "*.colors" -exec cp "{}" ~/.local/share/color-schemes \;`
+3. `cp aurorae/* ~/.local/share/aurorae/themes -ra`
-3. `find . -type f -name "*.tar.gz" -exec kpackagetool5 -i "{}" \;`
+4. `find . -type f -name "*.tar.gz" -exec kpackagetool5 -i "{}" \;`
-You need a working internet connection for this to work.
-Make sure system settings is not running.
+You'll need a working internet connection for this to work.
+5. `lookandfeeltool -a Catppuccin-<flavor>`
+or alternatively: Open system settings and choose the global theme.
+You might have to reload system settings to see changes.
+ You might have to reload system settings to see changes.

 ### Install one flavor
-1. `cd catppuccin-kde/<your chosen flavor>`
+1. `cp aurorae/<flavor> ~/.local/share/aurorae/themes -ra`
+2. `cd catppuccin-kde/<flavor>`
-2. `cp Catppuccin*.colors ~/.local/share/color-schemes/`
+3. `cp Catppuccin*.colors ~/.local/share/color-schemes/`
-3. `kpackagetool5 -i Catppuccin-*.tar.gz`
+4. `kpackagetool5 -i Catppuccin-*.tar.gz`
-You need a working internet connection for this to work.
-Make sure system settings is not running.
+You'll need a working internet connection for this to work.
+5. `lookandfeeltool -a Catppuccin-<flav or>`
-4. `lookandfeeltool -a Catppuccin-<flavor>` or alternatively open system settings and choose the global theme
+Or alternatively: Open system settings and choose the global theme.
+You might have to reload system settings to see changes.

 ### Notes
 1. To get a material-like look, install [Lightly application style](https://github.com/Luwx/Lightly) and select it from System Settings > Appearance >  Application Style > Lightly.